kai-cansler/wsb_sentiment_analysis_stock_prediction/README.md

 1. API_KEY for AlphaVantage is hidden in the jupyter notebook.
 You can utilize https://www.alphavantage.co/support/#api-key to easily obtain an API key for access.
 Just enter your email address, organization, and description of your title and replace the os.environ.get("API_KEY") with your AlphaVantage API Key.

 Packages:
+1. Open the requirements.txt file.
+2. Use **!pip install** for each package within requirements.txt
+3. Now you're ready to RUN ALL!